mamuz/PhpDependencyAnalysis/README.md

 - Creating dependency graphs on customized levels or on different scopes
 - Detect violations between layers in a tiered architecture
-- Graphs can be printed in several formats (HTML, SVG, DiGraphScript)
+- Graphs can be printed in several formats (HTML, SVG, DOT)
 - Add your own detection plugins (Visitor)
 - Add your own output plugins (Formatter)